ioNihal/product-catalog/README.md

 I will guide you through this project and how to run this locally.

 This reactjs project is created using Vite, its optimized for a faster development.
-And i development this own IDX cloud environment.
+And i developed this project on IDX cloud environment.

 ## To run this project locally